hpcugent/hnormalise/README.md

 To run the included benchmarks, run `stack bench` (with the `--output target.html` flag to get a nice web page with the results).

 Ports and machines can be tweaked through a configuration file.
-See `data/hnormalise.yaml` for an example.
+See `data/hnormalise.yaml.full` for an example.

 Testing the actual setup can be done trivially via `nc`, provided you have data to throw at `hNormalise`.
 A test example is also provided below, or you can get useful examples from the tests, under `test/HNormalise/*/ParserSpec.hs`

+For ZeroMQ, the development libraries for czmq are required.
+We use ZeroMQ >= 4.1.

 Supported log messages
 ----------------------